-Texana Rice's difficulties were ascribed to the effects of Hurricanes Katrina and Rita, and to financial problems.
-Neither the impact of the storms nor the subcontractor's financial predicament is a valid excuse for non-performance.
-The hurricanes were, of course, acts of God.
-As the contracting officer observed, however, the storms occurred well before C-Shore submitted the bid, acceptance of which created this contract; the contractor could and should have ascertained their impacts before bidding.
+Texana Rice's difficulties were ascribed to the effects of Hurricane Rita and to financial problems.
+Neither the impact of the storm nor the subcontractor's financial predicament is a valid excuse for non-performance.
+The hurricane was, of course, an act of God.
+As the contracting officer observed, however, the storm occurred well before C-Shore submitted the bid, acceptance of which created this contract; the contractor could and should have ascertained the impact of the storm before bidding.
 Hitemp Wires Co., ASBCA 11638, 67-1 BCA ¶ 6252, at 28,957.
-C-Shore has provided no evidence that post-bid repercussions of the hurricanes had any effect on the ability of it or its subcontractor to deliver the rice.
+C-Shore has provided no evidence that post-bid repercussions of the hurricane had any effect on the ability of it or its subcontractor to deliver the rice.
 A contractor's or subcontractor's financial difficulties are normally not a legitimate excuse for a failure to perform.
 Danzig v.
 AEC Corp., 224 F.3d 1333, 1339 (Fed.
 Cir.
 2000); Consolidated Airborne Systems, Inc. v.
 United States, 348 F.2d 941, 946 (Ct.
 Cl.
 1965).
 C-Shore has given us no reason to depart from that rule in this instance.
-We consequently hold that the agency has demonstrated the good grounds and solid evidence necessary to justify the termination for default.3
+We consequently hold that the agency has demonstrated the good grounds and solid evidence necessary to justify the termination for default.